CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/02-create-employee.md

-Let's create Employee table, to create a new table in PostgreSQL, you use the CREATE TABLE statement, table name and field name, field datatype and constriants.
-Once we create the table we will review how Postgres describes the table structure.
+Based on the data model let's create Employee table, to create a new table in PostgreSQL, you use the CREATE TABLE statement, table name and field name, field datatype and constriants.

+Once we create the table we will review how Postgres describes the table structure, column data types and constraints.

 ```postgresql